 What makes it a difficult task

 Though delegating sounds easy, if you don’t often find yourself delegating work, it can feel like a difficult task.
 Some people find themselves overburdened trying to do it all by themselves.
 They get overwhelmed in the process of ensuring that it meets their standards.
-Though sometimes they may get successful, it however isn’t always realistic to think that you can do everything.
+Though sometimes they may get successful, it however isn’t always realistic to think that you can do everything by yourself .

 However, many people are reluctant to delegate especially if they are new to the leadership role.
 There are many barriers that hold them back from doing so.
 Like for instance, they might feel that they are shirking responsibility by passing work in to someone else.
 Sometimes it is their perfectionist tendencies and fear of failure that doesn’t make them let go of certain tasks.